kale-stew/kylieis.online/content/internal-resource-library.md

 ---
-title: 'Using Notion to Build an Internal Resource Library'
+title: 'Building an Internal Resource Library in Notion'
 date: '2022-03-06'
 category: 'notion'
 description: 'Using Notion to codify internal systems as a living knowledge base at scale.'